 # library(plumber)

-1. git has both CLT and Graphic User Interface (GUI) clients; however, I will be using git from the command line prompt, which means that we only need git’s CLT client (at least for now).
+githas both CLT and Graphic User Interface (GUI) clients; however, I will be using git from the command line prompt, which means that we only needgit’s CLT client (at least for now). ↩You can always get a/subscribe for a pro version, but a free would work just fine for now. ↩

-4. Since this option adds a .gitignore template, it depends on the programming language you intend to use in your project.
+.gitignoretemplate, it depends on the programming language you intend to use in your project. ↩The